MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/architecture/mrtk-v2-to-v3.md

 # Migration guide from MRTK2 to MRTK3

 As you begin using MRTK3, you'll notice that several concepts in MRTK v2 have been changed, replaced, or removed.
-This is because MRTK3 uses Unity's XR Interaction Toolkit (XRI) framework to handle interaction, and the Unity Input System plus OpenXR for input.
 This document will help bridge the gap between MRTK v2 concepts and their MRTK3 counterparts.

+## Interactions

+MRTK3 uses Unity's XR Interaction Toolkit (XRI) framework to handle interaction, and the Unity Input System plus OpenXR for input.

 > [!IMPORTANT]
 > For developers new to XRI, we recommend that you first review Unity's [XRI architecture documentation](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@2.0/manual/architecture.html).
 All XRI documentation also applies to MRTK3, as most interaction and input features are simply inherited from XRI.

-## Terminology
+### Terminology

 | MRTK v2 term | MRTK3 term | Description |
 | ------------ | -------- | ----------- |